March 8, 2018

-The objectives of the Club shall be to further the interests of the City of St. Andrews by: –
+The objectives of the Club shall be to further the interests of St Andrews and surrounding area by: –

 a.
 The consideration of matters affecting the business and professional interests of the Community.

 b.
-The keeping of Trade and Business within the City.
+Promoting Trade and Business within the Town and surrounding area.

 d.
 The interchange of ideas relative to Business.

-The Club shall consist of principals and responsible officials of business houses, professional persons and anyone who, in the opinion of the Committee, is eligible for membership.
-It shall be in the option of the Committee to decline a nomination without giving a reason therefore.
+The Club shall consist of business people who, in the opinion of the Club, are of good standing in the business community and therefore eligible for membership.
+It shall be in the option of the Committee to decline an application for membership without giving a reason therefore.

 The officials of the club shall consist of a President, Vice-President, Immediate Past President, Secretary and Treasurer and a Committee of not more than nine members.

 The entire management of the affairs and funds of the Club shall be vested in the Committee, five of whom shall form a quorum and the Chairman shall have the casting vote.
-The President and Vice-President shall hold office for one year only and the President shall not be eligible for immediate re-election.
-All other office bearers and members of the Committee shall hold office for two years except that after the first year two office bearers and five members of the Committee shall retire as decided by ballot.
-They shall, however, be eligible for re-election.
+The President and Vice-President shall hold office for one year only (unless agreed by other members of the Committee in the absence of an applicant).
+All other office bearers and members of the Committee shall hold office for two years.

-Application for membership shall be made in writing, signed by the candidate and by his proposer and seconder and addressed to the Secretary of the Club.
+Application for membership shall be made in writing, signed by the candidate and addressed to the Secretary of the Club.

 6. Admission to Membership

 a.
-When a candidate has been elected the Secretary shall forthwith send to him at the address given upon his application for membership a printed copy of the rules, together with a request for payment of his first Annual Subscription.
+When a candidate has been elected the Secretary shall forthwith send to them at the address given upon their application for membership a printed copy of the rules, together with a request for payment of their first Annual Subscription.

 b.
-Upon payment of his first Subscription, an elected candidate shall become a member of the Club.
-If such payment were not made within one calendar month, the committee may in their discretion cancel such election.
+Upon payment of their first Subscription, an elected candidate shall become a member of the Club.
+If such payment were not made within one calendar month, the committee may in their discretion cancel such admission as a member.